 As you travel the half-kilometre distance along the dam to Kalø Castle Ruins you are also travelling 700 years back in time.
+The castle was built in the Middle Ages and it is incredibly well preserved.

 The longest medieval road in Denmark